Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 Git is software for "version control," which allows us all to collaborate on the code and manage multiple versions and branches of it.

-- Download and install Git here: [git-scm.com/downloads](https://git-scm.com/downloads). **Choose the default options for everything, except** on Windows choose to "**Use Git from Git Bash only.**"
+- Download and install Git here: [git-scm.com/downloads](https://git-scm.com/downloads). **Choose the default options for everything, except** on Windows choose to **"Use Visual Studio Code as Git's default editor"**.
-- Open Git Bash (which should have been installed), and type:
+- Open Command Prompt and type:
     - `git config --global user.email "your email goes here"`
     - `git config --global user.name "Your Name"`
+    - `git config --global core.editor "code --wait"`

 You will need to learn how to use Git&mdash;see [this page](../git) for a tutorial.